Armenia in the Eurovision Song Contest 2022

-Armenia participated in the Eurovision Song Contest 2022 in Turin, Italy, with the song "Snap" performed by Rosa Linn.
-The internal selection of Rosa Linn as the Armenian artist in the 2022 contest was announced by the Armenian broadcaster Public Television of Armenia (AMPTV) on 11 March 2022, while the song "Snap" was later presented to the public on 19 March 2022.
+Armenia was represented at the Eurovision Song Contest 2022 with the song "Snap" performed by Rosa Linn.
+The song was written by Rosa Linn, Larzz Principato, Jeremy Dusoulet, Allie Crystal, Tamar Kaprelian, and Courtney Harrell.
+The Armenian participating broadcaster, Public Television of Armenia (AMPTV), internally selected its entry for the contest.
+AMPTV announced the selection of Rosa Linn on 11 March 2022, while the song "Snap" was later presented to the public on 19 March 2022.

 Armenia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 10 May 2022.
-Performing as the closing entry during the show in position 17, "Snap" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 14 May.
+Performing as the closing entry during the show in position 17, "Snap" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 14 May.
 It was later revealed that Armenia placed fifth out of the 17 participating countries in the semi-final with 187 points.
 In the final, Armenia performed in position 8 and placed twentieth out of the 25 participating countries, scoring 61 points.